 To set the interface type to be a host port for a private VLAN, use the switchport mode private-vlan host command.
-To remove the configuration, use the no form of this command.

-switchport mode private-v lan host --------------------------- ----- ------ no switchport mode

-Syntax Description This command has no arguments or keywords.
-Command Default None

-Command ModesInterface configuration modeVirtual Ethernet interface configuration mode

-Command History Release Modification

-4.0(0)N1(1a) This command was introduced.

-5.1(3)N1(1) Support was added for virtual Ethernet interfaces.

-Usage Guidelines When you configure a port as a host private VLAN port and one of the following applies, the port becomes inactive:

-- The port does not have a valid private VLAN association configured. - The port is a Switched Port Analyzer (SPAN) destination. - The private VLAN association is suspended.

-If you delete a private VLAN port association or if you configure a private port as a SPAN destination, the deleted private VLAN port association or the private port that is configured as a SPAN destination becomes inactive.

-We recommend that you enable spanning tree BPDU Guard on all private VLAN host ports.

-This example shows how to set a port to host mode for private VLANs:

-switch(config-if) # switchport mode private-vlan host

-This example shows how to set a virtual Ethernet interface port to host mode for private VLANs:
+To remove the configuration, use the no form of this command. switchport mode private-vlan host no switchport mode Syntax Description This command has no arguments or keywords.
+Command Default None Command Modes Interface configuration mode Virtual Ethernet interface configuration mode Command History Release Modification 6.0(2)N1(1)This command we introduced.
+Usage Guidelines When you configure a port as a host private VLAN port and one of the following applies, the port becomes inactive: The port does not have a valid private VLAN association configured.
+The port is a Switched Port Analyzer (SPAN) destination.
+The private VLAN association is suspended. ٠ If you delete a private VLAN port association or if you configure a private port as a SPAN destination, the deleted private VLAN port association or the private port that is configured as a SPAN destination becomes inactive.
+Note We recommend that you enable spanning tree BPDU Guard on all private VLAN host ports.
+Examples This example shows how to set a port to host mode for private VLANs: switch(config-if)# switchport mode private-vlan host This example shows how to set a virtual Ethernet interface port to host mode for private VLANs: switch# configure terminal switch(config)# interface vethernet 1 switch(config-if)# switchport mode private-vlan host switch(config-if)# switchport mode private-vlan promiscuous switchport mode private-vlan promiscuous

-'''

-switch# configure terminal

-switch(config)# interface vethernet 1

-switch(config-if)# switchport mode private-vlan host

-switch(config-if)#

-'''